AlWoSp/lua-language-server-by-sumneko/doc/en-us/config.md

     Enable diagnostics for functions with return annotations which have no return statement.
     */
     "missing-return": "Any",
     /*
-    Enable diagnostics for function definitions where a return annotation is missing.
-    */
-    "missing-return-doc": "Any",
-    /*
     Enable diagnostics for return statements without values although the containing function declares returns.
     */